Wednesday meetings

 Monthly meetings

-12th November Bernard Nevin – Margery Booth, the “Knickers Spy”
+12th November Bernard Nevin Margery Booth, the “Knickers Spy”

-Margery Boothis a forgotten English Opera Star from the 1930’s but also acted as an undercover wartime spy.
+Margery Booth is a forgotten English Opera Star from the 1930’s but also acted as an undercover wartime spy.
 Born in Wigan before moving to Southport, Margery was as a young child with a notable singing talent and she eventually moved to London where she sang at the Royal Opera House.
 Marrying a rich German industrialist, she moved to Germany where she rose to acclaim in 1930’s Berlin, singing at the Berlin Opera.
-Adolf Hittler became a personal fan, sending her roses after her performances, and dining with him one at least one occasion.
+Adolf Hitler became a personal fan, sending her roses after her performances, and dining with him one at least one occasion.

 But she was secretly acting as a British Intelligence agent, passing on secrets under the noses of the feared Gestapo, discretely hidden in her underwear, hence known as the Knickers Spy, a title given to her by the post-war media..